jbruce12000/kiln-controller/docs/web-interface.md

 and thermocouple read errors over time.
 Use the **Window** slider to zoom into recent data or view the entire run.

-**Config Dump** downloads a zip of your config, profiles, state, and logs -- useful when asking for help on the forum or filing a bug report.

 ---

 ## Schedules